 GAP (Gross Attention Point): Total amount of attention.
 An index showing how long a viewer was looking at the screen.
 It is measured using a sensor camera, etc.

-News (Chinese)AdsCPR (Cost Per Response): The cost to obtain one response (inquiry or application).
+Newspaper advertisementCPR (Cost Per Response): The cost to obtain one response (inquiry or application).

 CPO (Cost Per Order): Advertising cost per order.